Tea in the Sahara

 How did you get started in writing reviews for fiction podcasts?

 Like most good things I fell into writing about fiction simply because I discovered my real passion was writing about that genre.
 I dabbled with other genres including comedy and historical but quickly found that writing about fiction came naturally to me.
-IMO, it’s the most imaginative visceral genre which truly allows this critic to really over-express within my writing.
+IMO, it’s the most imaginative visceral genre that truly allows this critic to really over-express within my writing.

 How do you begin writing a review?
 Do you listen to a fiction podcast in its entirety first?